Horseferry Road drill hall

 The Horseferry Road drill hall was a military installation at 95 Horseferry Road, London.

 History

-The drill hall was designed as the drill hall for G (London Scottish) Company 1st Battalion 51st Highland Volunteers and completed in 1985.
-It incorporates parts of the structure, including the wrought iron roof, the double-level iron galleries and the war memorials, which were relocated from the company's previous drill hall at 59 Buckingham Gate.
+The drill hall was erected on the former site of the Industrial Museum.
+It was designed as the drill hall for G (London Scottish) Company 1st Battalion 51st Highland Volunteers and was completed in 1985.
+It incorporates parts the company's previous drill hall at 59 Buckingham Gate, including the wrought iron roof, the double-level iron galleries and the war memorials, which were all relocated.

 Prior to their move to 76D Rochester Row, it was the home of A (London Scottish) Company of the London Regiment.
 It is a Grade II listed building.
 The London Scottish Regiment Museum holds a collection of regimental memorabilia which it displays on the galleries.